browserstate/history.js/README.md

 This project is the successor of [jQuery History](http://balupton.com/projects/jquery-history), it aims to:

-- Follow the [HTML5 History/State APIs](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history) as much as possible
+- Follow the [HTML5 History API](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history) as much as possible
 - Provide a cross-compatible experience for all HTML5 Browsers (they all implement the HTML5 History API a little bit differently causing different behaviours and sometimes bugs - History.js fixes this ensuring the experience is as expected / the same / great throughout the HTML5 browsers)
 - Provide a backwards-compatible experience for all HTML4 Browsers using a hash-fallback (including continued support for the HTML5 History API's `data`, `title`, `pushState` and `replaceState`) with the option to [remove HTML4 support if it is not right for your application](https://github.com/balupton/History.js/wiki/Intelligent-State-Handling)
 - Provide a forwards-compatible experience for HTML4 States to HTML5 States (so if a hash-fallbacked url is accessed by a HTML5 browser it is naturally transformed into its non-hashed url equivalent)